 Note that the Garmin HRM-Dual, which supports both ANT+ and Bluetooth transmission simultaneously does connect to Heart Graph directly.

-Heart Graph has two different modes, depending on the type of heart rate sensor you are using to measure your heart rate.
+Heart Graph on iPhone has two different modes, depending on the type of heart rate sensor you are using to measure your heart rate (note that on iPad only Bluetooth sensors are supported).
 The default mode selection is set when you first launch Heart Graph, but can always be changed at any point in the app settings.

 If you’re using an Apple Watch, you should set Heart Graph to be in “Apple Watch” mode:

 if you’re using a Bluetooth or ANT+ sensor, you should choose the “BTLE/ANT+” mode:

 It’s important to select the correct mode to allow Heart Graph to connect to your chosen sensor – the app will not try to connect to the Apple Watch if you have selected “BTLE/ANT+” mode, and similarly, the app will not try to connect to Bluetooth heart rate sensors if you have chosen “Apple Watch” mode..

 If you’re using a Mi Band 2 as your heart rate sensor, you need to take an extra step before recording data with Heart Graph.

 Open the Mi Fit app, and start a workout: